If you love the sorbet coloured buildings of Old Havana, you’ll go crazy for Trinidad Cuba.

 The historic centre and also the centre of tourism.
-Plaza Mayor and the surrounding cities were paid for by the boom of the sugar cane and tobacco plantations along with cattle – all made possible by the slave trade.
+Trinidad and surrounding cities were paid for by the boom of the sugar cane and tobacco plantations along with cattle – all made possible by the slave trade.

 None of those industries prosper now but the architecture remains.